PhantomsChosen/build-profiles/content/builds/hunter/lord_of_the_shadows.md

 ## How It Works
 Essentially, you're going to be using your smoke grenade to buff yourself and team with invisibility, damage resistance, and HotP as often as possible with near-constant uptime.

 1. Make yourself and at least one teammate invisible using a smoke grenade.
-This will give back about 80% of your melee charge and a good chunk of grenade energy if you've already spent your grenade.
+This will return about 80% of your melee charge and a good chunk of grenade energy if you've already spent your grenade.
    * Making yourself and two others invisible will give back a full melee charge.
 2. Everyone affected will receive a damage resistance buff, allowing you to enter your next engagement more securely.
-3. Dealing damage with your grenade will return additional melee energy in case you don't get a full return from casting smokes.
+3. Using your smokes more often will let you throw grenades more often.
+Dealing damage with your grenade will also return additional melee energy in case you don't get a full return from casting smokes.
-4. Repeat this cycle and let the hate-mail flow in.
+4. Repeat this loop and let the hate-mail flow in.